-^{5/} Laws 2018, Chapter 199 extended the ending date of the credit from December 31, 2018 to December 31, 2026.

-^{6/} Statute prevents the Arizona Commerce Authority from authorizing new credits after June 30, 2025.
+- 4/ Laws 2018, Chapter 199 extended the ending date of the credit from December 31, 2018 to December 31, 2026. - 5/ Statute prevents the Arizona Commerce Authority from authorizing new credits after June 30, 2025.
 Credits associated with 1 net new job can be claimed for 3 years.
 A company may claim first year credits for separate new jobs for up to 3 consecutive years.
 Since second and third year credits may be claimed against each of the new positions, the taxpayer may claim credits for up to a total of 5 consecutive years.
-Credits therefore, may be claimed through TY 2029.

-^{7/} Credit authorization for a certified International Operation Center (IOC) is allowed through December 31, 2025.
-Thus, an IOC may not generate new credits after this date.

-^{8/} Statute provides that credits can be claimed for 10 consecutive years beginning with the calendar year in which the taxpayer holds title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
-Given that a taxpayer may begin earning credits as late as TY 2020, the latest year a credit may be earned under the 10-year schedule is TY 2030.
+Therefore, credits may be claimed through TY 2029. - 6/ Credit authorization for a certified International Operation Center (IOC) is allowed through December 31, 2018.
+Thus, an IOC may not generate new credits after this date. - 7/ Statute provides that credits can be claimed for 10 consecutive years beginning with the calendar year in which the taxpayer holds title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
+Given that a taxpayer may begin earning credits as late as TY 2020, the latest year a credit may be earned under the 10-year schedule is TY 2030. - 8/ Credit authorization is only allowed through June 30, 2031.
+Thus, no new credits can be generated after this date.

+^{2/} Statute provides that credits can be claimed in 5 annual installments.
+Laws 2020, Chapter 7 extended the credit from December 31, 2022 to December 31, 2030.
+Given that a taxpayer may begin earning credits as late as TY 2030, the latest year a credit may be claimed under the 5-year schedule is TY 2034.